rust-basel/htmx-workshop-meetup-10/meetup/src/axum/handlers.md

 To look what this means, you would have to look into the definition of `IntoResponse`.
 Fow now, it's sufficient to know, that it returns a payload and a status code.

 For this example our handler returns a string literal, which will be converted in a http response of with payload of type `text/plain` with status code 200.

+If you want to run the code, you can go to project in the snippets directory `snippets/axum/handlers` and run the project with
+`cargo run`.